|Owner(s)||Elizabeth Van Steenwyk|

-Founded in 1983, this historic property with the HMR Estate Pinot Noir Vineyard was acquired by the Van Steenwyk family in 1991 and restored to its former glory.
+Founded in 1981, this historic property with the HMR Estate Pinot Noir Vineyard was acquired by the Van Steenwyk family in 1991 and restored to its former glory.
 The winery and vineyards are located in the western, cooler reaches of Paso Robles at 5805 Adelaida Rd.
-100 acres owned, production 15,000 cases.
+164 acres under vine, production 15,000 cases.

-The HMR vineyard sits more than 1,700 feet above sea level, 16 miles from the Pacific, and is the oldest vineyard planted to Pinot Noir in San Luis Obispo or Santa Barbara counties, having been established in 1864 by Central Coast wine pioneer Dr. Stanley Hoffman.
+The HMR vineyard sits more than 1,700 feet above sea level, 16 miles from the Pacific, and is the oldest vineyard planted to Pinot Noir in San Luis Obispo or Santa Barbara counties (along with Nielson Vineyard), having been established in 1964 by Central Coast wine pioneer Dr. Stanley Hoffman.

 The winery's tasting room is open daily at 5805 Adelaida Road on the west side of Paso Robles.
 Pinot Noir has improved steadily in recent years.

 2018 Adelaida HMR Estate Vineyard Adelaida District Paso Robles Pinot Noir

 14.2% alc., $60. · Moderate garnet color in the glass.
 Fetching aromas of black cherry and earthy flora lead off.
 The mid-weight flavors of black cherry and boysenberry are striking and exhibit exceptional length in the mouth and on the finish.
 Hints of pastry crust, vanilla and baking spice add interest.
 A sophisticated wine that is driven by well-integrated, crunchy acidity.
 The finish seemingly lasts forever and leaves behind a memorable echo of dark fruited aromatic goodness.
 When tasted from an open bottle several hours later, my notes say simply, “Wonderful!"
 Score: 96.
 Reviewed August 29, 2020 ARTICLE »